 The project has now attracted pledges and funding for 53 of the 75 trees.
 Many of the donations have far exceeded the set targets and the level of interest continues to rise.
 The project has now firmly taken root and our heartfelt thanks go out to everyone involved for their enthusiasm and generosity.

-We are asking generous individuals, groups and organisations to show their support by sponsoring the planting of one or more trees.
-Sponsoring a tree could be a way of remembering someone or something special or commemorate a special time at the Burn.
+Please consider sponsoring the planting of one or more trees.
+Sponsoring a tree could be a way of remembering someone or something special or commemorating a special time at the Burn.
 All sponsors will be awarded a certificate of association and appreciation and have their dedication recorded in a commemorative record that will be held at The Burn.

 There are three levels of sponsorship:

 1. £150 will buy an Italian Cypress to be planted in The Burn garden.